opencog/agents/scm/pair-agent/README.md

   that this resembles a generic fold.
 The alternative to this is a `AtomicSetValueLink` which holds a lock to make sure the update is atomic.
 The risk is that naive users will discover deadlocks.
 Hmmm.
+* There lready is a `FetchValueOf` but it needs to be fixed to take default, just like `ValueOf`
+* Need a 'count-key etc. comparable to matrix API